Some Florida farmers reduce crops as deportation fears drive workers away

 Farmers NPR spoke to called this idea ludicrous.
 Many said they are paying well above the minimum wage, and yet they have gotten few American-born job applicants.
 John Walt Boatright, director of government affairs at the American Farm Bureau, said he would remind folks that in order to apply for an H2A visa, farmers must post their labor needs to give American workers a fair chance to apply for the job.
 "The interest and the willingness to work on farms has not been there," he says.
 "It hasn't been there for a long time."

 Boatright says there needs to be an urgent fix to the H2A visa system.
-The Farm Bureau would also like to see a pathway to citizenship for farmworkers here illegally.
+The Farm Bureau would also like to see a pathway to legalization for farmworkers here illegally.

 That's something many in Florida's agricultural sector support.

-Note: Correction: A previous version of this story incorrectly said the American Farm Bureau advocates for a "path to citizenship" for migrant farm workers, The bureau advocates for a "path to legalization."